sebastienharinck/Courses/README.md

 - [Mining of Massive Datasets]()
 - [Machine Learning Yearning]()
 - [Building Machine Learning Systems with Python]() by Willi Richert, Luis Pedro Coelho
-- [Learning scikit-l[earn: Machine Learning in Python]() by Raúl Garreta, Guillermo Moncecchi
+- [Learning scikit-learn: Machine Learning in Python]() by Raúl Garreta, Guillermo Moncecchi
 - [Machine Learning in Action]() by Peter Harrington
 - [Machine Learning: An Algorithmic Perspective]() by Stephen Marsland
 - [Machine Learning For Dummies]()